How To Start a Personal Training Business? Cover All Bases In These 7 Steps.

 - Setting up a pre-recorded workout plan for people to subscribe to, every month.

-For more information, you can check out our blog on ‘How to start your online fitness business.‘
+For more information, you can check out our blog on “How to start your online personal training business.”

 NOTE: To target a wider range of audience, you can offer a hybrid model with both online and in-person training.

 Both online and in-person training will obviously increase the fees.
-Online training will be pre-recorded videos or live online classes (according to the needs of your client) for workouts + diet plans.
+Online fitness coaching can be pre-recorded videos or live online classes (according to the needs of your client) for workouts + diet plans.
 The clients can later schedule an in-person appointment for advice about their posture or workouts as needed.